simonmichael/hledger_site/essentials.md

 | [Import](#csv)
 -->

 Welcome!
-You've found the quick intro to hledger.
+You've found the quickest, newest (2020-07) intro to hledger.

-This doc aims to distill just the most frequently needed, practical info to help you get productive as efficiently as possible.
+This doc distills just the most frequently needed, practical info to help you get productive as efficiently as possible.
 When you want more detail, follow links to the [full website] (and particularly the manuals, which describe everything hledger does: [hledger], [hledger-ui], [hledger-web], [journal], [csv], [timeclock], [timedot]).